Middle School Mathematics Endorsement

 The University can only entitle students for the endorsement if they complete the Bachelor of Arts degree.
 (Others who satisfy the requirements may apply for the endorsement directly to the state.)

-To receive a state endorsement in mathematics on an Elementary Teaching Certificate, students must earn 18 semester hours in mathematics.
+To receive a state endorsement in mathematics on an Elementary Teaching License, students must earn 18 semester hours in mathematics.

 - Three semester hours must be in methods of teaching mathematics in grades 6-8, and